Marija Tolj

 Marija Tolj (born 29 November 1999) is a Croatian athlete specialising in the discus throw.
-She won a gold medal at the 2019 European U23 Championships.
+She won the gold medal at the 2019 European U23 Championships.
+She competed at the 2020 and 2024 Olympic Games, as well as multiple other major championships.
 Her personal best in the event is 64.71 metres set in Oran in 2022.

+Career

+She won the gold medal in the discus throw at the 2019 European U23 Championships.

+She competed at the 2019 European Athletics Team Championships in Varazdin, Croatia, placing second in the discus throw in the second division competition.
+She competed in the discus throw at the 2019 World Athletics Championships in Doha, Qatar, but did not qualify for the final.